eleduck/eleduck-camp/courses/w1/task1.md

     - Mountain bike riding is my favorite sport.

 - What is your short term plan and long term plan?
-The short-term plan is to find a new job, locally or remotely, and the long-term plan is to become an architect through continuous learning of operating systems, databases, microservices, data structure, algorithms, and other knowledge.
+The short-term plan is to find a new job, locally or remotely, and the long-term plan is to become an architect through continuous learning of operating systems, databases, microservice, data structure, algorithms, and other knowledge.
 - What is important to you in your life?
 Family is more important.
 Since I was in college, like many people, I have been far away from home and my parents.
 I went to an unfamiliar city to study and work.
 And my child will be born next month.
 I feel more and more that I should spend more time with family.